Consensys/permissioning-smart-contracts/README.md

 ### Deploying the contracts
 1. The [Besu documentation](https://besu.hyperledger.org/en/stable/Tutorials/Permissioning/Getting-Started-Onchain-Permissioning/)
    describes how to use the contracts for onchain permissioning with Besu, including setting environment variables.
+1. The following additional environment variables are optional and can be used to prevent redeployment of rules contracts.
+If set to true, that contract will not be redeployed and current list data will be preserved.
+If absent or not set to `true`, the specified contract will be redeployed.
+This allows you, for instance, to retain the Admin contract while redeploying NodeRules and AccountRules, or any other combination.
+  - `RETAIN_ADMIN_CONTRACT=true`
+  - `RETAIN_NODE_RULES_CONTRACT=true`
+  - `RETAIN_ACCOUNT_RULES_CONTRACT=true`

-2. The following additional environment variables are optional and can be used to permit accounts and nodes during initial contract deployment
+1. The following additional environment variables are optional and can be used to permit accounts and nodes during initial contract deployment
   - `INITIAL_ADMIN_ACCOUNTS`: The admin account addresses.
 Comma-separated multiple addresses can be specified
   - `INITIAL_ALLOWLISTED_ACCOUNTS`: The permitted account addresses.
 Comma-separated multiple addresses can be specified
   - `INITIAL_ALLOWLISTED_NODES`: The enode URLs of permitted nodes.
 Comma-separated multiple nodes can be specified
-3. If this is the first time setting up the project, run `yarn install` to initialize project dependencies, otherwise skip this step
+1. If this is the first time setting up the project, run `yarn install` to initialize project dependencies, otherwise skip this step
-4. With these environment variables provided run `truffle migrate --reset` to deploy the contracts
+1. With these environment variables provided run `truffle migrate --reset` to deploy the contracts

 ### Deploying the Dapp
 1. Obtain the most recent release (tarball or zip) from the [projects release page](https://github.com/PegaSysEng/permissioning-smart-contracts/releases/latest)
-2. Unpack the distribution into a folder that will be available to your webserver
+1. Unpack the distribution into a folder that will be available to your webserver
-3. Add to the root of that folder a file `config.json` with the following contents
+1. Add to the root of that folder a file `config.json` with the following contents

 _Note: The `networkID` is defined as the `chainID` in the genesis file._
 ```